mdl1104/Dataset-for-topology-aware-VM-placement/README.md

 # Dataset for Topology-Aware VM Placement

 This repository provides the dataset used for research on **topology-aware virtual machine (VM) placement** in cloud data centers.
+Note that the dataset is obtained based on the practice production information from Huawei Cloud.
 It supports reproducible experiments for evaluating algorithms that consider the NUMA structure and topology-related constraints, including collocation, anti-collocation and fault-domain constraints.

 ---